Healthy Granola in 5 Easy Steps

 Chocolate or Coconut

-If you love chocolate, try adding dark chocolate chunks or cacao nibs.
-Coconut flakes add a tropical touch.
-Both ingredients can enhance flavor but use them in moderation to keep your granola balanced and nutritious.
+If you enjoy chocolate, try adding dark chocolate pieces or cacao nibs after baking.
+Coconut flakes can offer a light, tropical flavor.
+Use in moderation to balance taste and texture.

 Granola Shelf Life and Storage